-I’m Not A Monster is an advocacy initiative that aims to dispel the myths surrounding “mean” dog breeds, particularly pit bulls.
-Pet parents and advocates use I’m Not A Monster to improve the breeds’ image through stories, promote shelter pet adoption, network animals in need and educate the public.
+I’m Not A Monster is an advocacy initiative that aims to dispel myths associated with misunderstood dog breeds, particularly pit bulls.
+Along with educating the public, the initiative promotes shelter pet adoption and networks animals in need.

 Our mission is to give the breeds a fighting chance and make their world free of abuse, murders, media bias and discriminatory laws.